Placeholder

 Are there any master’s courses available for the SQE?

 The options available will depend on which course provider you choose.
-Both the University of Law and BPP offer Master of Laws programmes (LLM Legal Practice SQE1&2).
+The University of Law, BPP and the College of Legal Practice all offer Master of Laws programmes (LLM Legal Practice SQE1&2).
 As well as providing SQE exam preparation, these courses teach you about different practice areas and additional professional skills.

 These LLM courses are eligible for postgraduate funding so they could be a good option if you are planning to self-fund your way through the assessments.
 Many top law firms are asking their trainees to complete this kind of course, including White & Case, Clifford Chance, Charles Russell Speechlys and Trowers & Hamlins.